Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

 Once the decoder has established the basic syntactic structure of the output, it must then fill in the particular actions.
-This can be accomplished using the remaining roles, which mainly encode absolute position within a command.
-For example, the last word of a command before $\t{after}$ (e.g., $\t{jump \hs \textbf{left} \hs after \hs walk \hs twice}$) is always assigned role 8, while the last word of a command after $\t{after}$ (e.g., $\t{jump \hs left \hs after \hs walk \hs \textbf{twice}}$) is always assigned role 46.
+This can be accomplished using the remaining roles, which mainly encode absolute position within a subcommand.
+For example, the last word of a subcommand before $\t{after}$ (e.g., $\t{jump \hs \textbf{left} \hs after \hs walk \hs twice}$) is always assigned role 8, while the last word of a subcommand after $\t{after}$ (e.g., $\t{jump \hs left \hs after \hs walk \hs \textbf{twice}}$) is always assigned role 46.
 Therefore, once the decoder knows (based on the presence of role 17) that it is dealing with an $\t{after}$ sequence, it can check for the fillers bound to roles 8 and 46 to begin to figure out what the two subcommands surrounding $\t{after}$ look like.
-The identity of the last word in a command is informative because that is where a cardinality (i.e., $\t{twice}$ or $\t{thrice}$) appears if there is one.
-Thus, by checking what filler is at the end of a command, the model can learn whether there is a cardinality present and, if so, which one.
+The identity of the last word in a subcommand is informative because that is where a cardinality (i.e., $\t{twice}$ or $\t{thrice}$) appears if there is one.
+Thus, by checking what filler is at the end of a subcommand, the model can determine whether there is a cardinality present and, if so, which one.

-This description of how the decoding could take place does not necessarily match how it actually does take place; for example, it is likely that some of the steps we have described as occurring serially, for expository simplicity, actually occur in parallel.
-We leave for future work the question of which operations are actually being performed and how those operations are instantiated in an RNN.
+ROLE itself does not provide an interpretation for the symbolic structure it generates, but we have shown that this structure can be successfully interpreted by humans.
+By contrast, it is very difficult to interpret the continuous neuron values of RNN representations; even the rare successful cases of doing so, such as \citet{lakretz2019emergence} and \citet{mu2020compositional}, only interpret a few isolated units, while we were able to exhaustively explain the entire symbolic structure discovered by ROLE.